 |CPE Credits:||Interested in CPE credits?
 Cloud Computing Brainstorm attendees are eligible to receive continuing professional education (CPE) credits.
 Click Here for more details.

-The next Cloud Computing Brainstorm will be September 10, 2014 at the Newseum in Washington, D.C.
+Don't miss MeriTalk's third annual Cloud Computing Brainstorm on Wednesday, September 10, 2014 at the Newseum in Washington, D.C.

 Congressman Darrell Issa